MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

                 gamma_value: Computed(this.gamma / 100000)

         .. note::
-            Question: Do we really need to introduce the gamma_value using a :class:`Computed` struct here or can we just define a method?
+            Question: Do we really need to introduce the gamma_value using a :class:`~caterpillar.fields.Computed` struct here or can we just define a method?

 Pass
 ~~~~

-In case nothing should be done, just use :class:`Pass`.
+In case nothing should be done, just use :class:`~caterpillar.fields.Pass`.
 This struct won't affect the stream in any way.

 .. raw:: html